sam-wong8/newer-york/index.md

 - Poe - Fast, Helpful AI Chat. (n.d.).
 Poe.com. [https://poe.com](url)
 - World Nuclear Association.
 (2018).
 Processing of Used Nuclear Fuel - World Nuclear Association.
 World-Nuclear.org. [https://world-nuclear.org/information-library/nuclear-fuel-cycle/fuel-recycling/processing-of-used-nuclear-fuel.aspx](url)

-#### I only used Poe as a reference, I didn't generate the whole thing with AI (most of the information it spat out was garbage anyways and probably exceeded the word count)
+### I only used Poe as a reference, I didn't generate the whole thing with AI (most of the information it spat out was garbage anyways and probably exceeded the word count)

-#### I'm not finished with my project yet :/